MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L08_UX.md

             Filter('Knowledge Test Results',  Owner = CurrentUser)

-11. From the control tree, select the Title element of UserResultList and set it to this snippet.

-            ThisItem.createdon
+11. Return to the **Property** tab.
+Click **Edit** on the Fields property.
+For Title, using the dropdown, select the **createdon** value.

-12. Set the Subtitle element of UserResultList to this snippet. (crxxx refers to your unique prefix.)
+12. For the Subtitle element, using the dropdown, select crxxx_totalpoints. (crxxx refers to your unique prefix.)

-            ThisItem.crxxx_totalpoints

 13. Select the **resultsScreen** and navigate to the **Insert** tab.
 Add the **Left** icon to the upper left corner.
 Change the color to **white.**